dspinellis/git-issue/README.md

   the same idea.
   It requires Python and offers a GUI.
 * [Bugs Everywhere](http://www.bugseverywhere.org/), also written in Python, supports many version control backends and offers a web interface.
-* [bug](https://github.com/driusan/bug), inspired by Bugs Everywhere, written in Go, only supports git
+* [bug](https://github.com/driusan/bug), inspired by Bugs Everywhere, written in Go, supports git and hg
 * [git-appraise](https://github.com/google/git-appraise) is a distributed
   code review system for Git repos based again on Git.
 * [Fossil](http://fossil-scm.org/) is a distributed version control software that also supports issue tracking and a wiki.
 It runs as a single executable.